 As part of the shift in Australia's aid investment agreed between our two Governments, we are increasing initiatives focused on private sector-led growth and.
 This includes increased support for transport infrastructure, the business enabling environment, agriculture, innovation and partnerships and financial inclusion.
 We are considering ways to engage the private sector and promote private sector growth in all new aid investments.

 Australia is also increasing support to initiatives that empower women to take on greater leadership roles in public and community life, and participate in the economy.

 Australia is committed to supporting Papua New Guinea's climate change and disaster risk management efforts, as well as to managing climate and other disaster risks in our aid investments.
 We are also working with other donors and international financial institutions to help Papua New Guinea secure access to international sources of climate-related development funding such as the Green Climate Fund.

 Recognising the importance of the rule of law and effective governance to PNG's prosperity, we will augment our policing and public sector capacity building assistance.

 Australia's development assistance to Bougainville aims to improve peace, stability and prosperity as the Government of PNG and the Autonomous Bougainville Government continue to implement autonomy arrangements under the Bougainville Peace Agreement.
-The Australian and PNG governments have agreed that Australia’s aid investments in Bougainville will rise as a proportion of Australia’s total aid to PNG.

 We are also continuing to work with the PNG Government to ensure Australia's regional and global programs complement Australia's bilateral assistance and promote achievement of Australia's aid objectives in PNG.